Pre-Settlement Injury Loan FAQs

 Should I tell my lawyer about getting a pre-settlement loan?

 Yes.
 You should tell your lawyer about getting a pre-settlement loan.
 Your lawyer is going to be involved in the loan application process and will be notified if you apply for a pre-settlement loan.
-Before applying for any litigation loan, you should discuss it with your attorney to determine the best option for you.

 What can the money I get from my pre-settlement loan be used for?

-Surprisingly, yes!
+Yes.
 You can obtain a pre-settlement loan even if you have bad credit or no credit.
-If you have bad credit or no credit, getting a conventional loan from a bank is nearly impossible.
 Traditional banks have guidelines that may require a certain credit score in order to qualify for a loan.
+When dealing with an injury loan, the lender is more focused on the value of your lawsuit and the likelihood you will win.

 • Funding to pay medical bills or medical co-pays